Was Your Loved One Neglected in a Nursing Home?

 Types of Nursing Home Abuse

-Unfortunately, because the elderly population in a nursing home is especially vulnerable, they are very susceptible to being victims of abuse including:
+Unfortunately, because the elderly population in a nursing home is especially vulnerable, they are susceptible to being victims of different types of abuse, including:

-This type of abuse involves the use of physical force that may cause bodily harm, physical pain, or other impairment.
+This type of abuse involves using physical force that may cause bodily harm, physical pain, or other impairment.
 This can include pushing, shoving, kicking, beating, or using unnecessary physical restraints.
-Some signs and symptoms of physical abuse include unexplained broken bones, bruising, or sudden changes in personality or behavior.
+Some signs and symptoms of physical abuse include unexplained broken bones, bruising, or sudden personality or behavior changes.

-The elderly population is especially vulnerable because of weakening or worsening health.
+The elderly population is also vulnerable because of weakening or worsening health.
 This can leave them susceptible to sexual abuse from nursing home employees.
 Having a non-consensual sexual encounter with an elder or sexual contact with an elder who cannot consent is sexual abuse and has horrible effects on victims.
-Some signs or symptoms include unexplained sexually transmitted diseases, or bruises or bleeding from the victim’s sexual organs.
+Some signs or symptoms include unexplained sexually transmitted diseases, bruises, or bleeding from the victim’s sexual organs.

 If you suspect your loved one is suffering from any of these forms of abuse, you can take action against the nursing home to bring them to justice.

 While abuse can be obvious to outside observers, it can also be subtle and hard to detect.
 This is especially true in nursing homes, where patients’ relatives may not see them on a daily or even a weekly basis.
 You may want to discuss your options with our Oklahoma City nursing home negligence lawyers if you have noticed “red flags” such as:

 - Staff members who are unwilling to answer questions or let you tour certain areas